 Scope: Assessment criteria which apply to an Assessment of a service against NIST SP 800-63A (rev.3), for IAL2 and IAL3.

-Document reference: KIAF-1440 – This document is available for Kantara Members Only.
+Document reference: KIAF-1440 – This document is available by request only.

 Document title: SP 800-63B Service Assessment Criteria